scale-it/algo-builder/docs/algob-console.md

 ## Setup

+In the  `examples/deployment` directory:
+1. Follow the README file
-**Note**: Make sure to deploy the assets and smart contracts first.
-Inside `examples/deployment` run
+2. deploy the assets and smart contracts:
 ```
 yarn run algob deploy
 ```